 If you have a medical condition, present a TSA notification card or other medical documentation.
 You will still undergo screening at the TSA security checkpoint either by the walk-through metal detector or a pat-down.

-Your medical and disability-related devices (wheelchair, walker, etc.) will also need to go through the X-ray scanner or visual/physical inspection.
+Your medical and disability-related devices (wheelchair, walker, etc.) will also go through the X-ray scanner or may require a visual/physical inspection.
 Not included in what to put in TSA bins are the medical devices and equipment, but these items will go through physical screening nonetheless.

 Travelers using prosthetic limbs or an insulin pump must inform the TSA officer.
-TSA will not require you to remove your medical device while you undergo a pat-down or wand inspection.
+TSA will not require you to remove your medical device, but they may perform a pat-down or wand inspection.

 Expedited Services

-Travelers with TSA PreCheck on their boarding passes need not remove what to put in TSA bins – shoes, laptops, 3-1-1 liquids, belts, and light jackets.
-It is the best way to speed through TSA security.
-You can get more information on how to apply for TSA PreCheck® from the TSA site.
+What to put in TSA bins is a bit different for those with TSA PreCheck on their boarding passes.
+Items such as shoes, laptops, 3-1-1 liquids, belts, and light jackets will not need to be removed and placed in bins.
+TSA PreCheck is the fastest way to speed through TSA security.
+You can get more information on how to apply for TSA PreCheckยฎ from the TSA site.

 FAQs About What To Put In TSA Bins?